shenhuiying2017/azure-docs.es-es/articles/machine-learning/machine-learning-data-science-sample-data-blob.md

     	t2=time.time()
     	print(("It takes %s seconds to download "+blobname) % (t2 - t1))

-2. Leer los datos en una trama de datos de Pandas desde el archivo descargado anteriormente.
+2. Read data into a Pandas data-frame from the file downloaded above.

 		import pandas as pd

 	    #directly ready from file on disk
     	dataframe_blobdata = pd.read_csv(LOCALFILE)

-3. Mostrar los datos mediante `random.choice` de `numpy` como se indica a continuación:
+3. Sample the data using the `numpy`'s `random.choice` as follows:

 	    # A 1 percent sample
     	sample_ratio = 0.01